cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 One day, the team cleaned up their codebase and removed some unused features, including the code that responded to SIGHUP signals, which was now unneeded as it was handled in another way.
+They thought they had also removed all callsites which sent SIGHUP.

 Everything worked fine for a few weeks until, suddenly, service nodes started dropping at an alarming rate in the middle of the night, and a LogDevice outage